Mother, 2-year-old son attacked by dogs in La Mesa

 LA MESA, Calif. – A family was walking in La Mesa when two dogs escaped their kennels and attacked them Thursday morning, police said.

 The mother was walking on a sidewalk on Waite Drive with her 2-year-old son in a stroller and 8-year-old daughter at 8:15 a.m. when two Rottweilers escaped from their backyard kennels, jumped a fence and ran toward the family, La Mesa police Lt.
 Brian Stoney said.
-The dogs went right for the boy and starting biting him.
+The dogs went right for the boy and started biting him.

 The boy’s mother attempted to pull the stroller and her child away from the attacking dogs, but one of the dogs jumped on her and knocked her to the ground, police said.
 The dog began biting her while the other dog continued to attack her child.